UCL/MPHY0026/doc/registration/manual_registration.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/-12OjjU2i9E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Discussion
-Discussion - how usable is it?
+    - how usable is it?
+    - Which is better or worse: Manual alignment, but reliable or Automatic alignment, but only semi-reliable?

 Papers